 The impact of prioritizing employee resilience not only bolsters employee satisfaction and engagement but can have a direct impact on your bottom line.
 In fact, Colonial Life found that 41% of workers reported being less productive due to workplace stress, 33% were less engaged, and 15% admitted to looking for a new job.

 When it rains, it pours, but with the right plan in place, HR teams can plan for sunnier days ahead.
-Here are five ways People-Ops teams can build more resilient teams in 2023.
+Here are five ways People-Ops teams can build more resilient teams.